15 Conversation-Heavy Games Like Disco Elysium

 Amazingly enough, the narrative isn’t set in stone.
 Instead, it’s up to you to choose your own win conditions, influencing the background and story of your player character.

-This text-heavy game is evocative and evokes the same dread as Disco Elysium.
-If you’re a fan of difficult gameplay, dialogue-heavy gameplay, and of course, games like Disco Elysium, then you should consider picking up this game.
+This text-heavy game is powerful and evokes a feeling of dread.
+If you’re a fan of difficult gameplay, dialogue-heavy titles, and of course, games like Disco Elysium, then you should consider picking up this game for your collection.

-Available on Windows, PS4, PS5, Xbox One, Xbox Series X, and Nintendo Switch.
+Available on PS3, PS4, Xbox Series X, Xbox One, Nintendo Switch, and PC.

 Forgotten City is the standalone game of a massively popular Skyrim mod of the same name.
-This game is filled with insightful conversations, politically-charged discussions of Roman philosophy, and a supernatural mystery to solve.
+This game is full of insightful conversations, politically-charged discussions about Roman philosophy, and supernatural mysteries.

-You’ll play as a new arrival who stumbled into an underground ruins that transported you to ancient Rome.
+In this game, you play as a new arrival who stumbles into a set of underground ruins and ends up getting transported to a city in Ancient Rome.
 This small cursed city lives by the Golden Rule, where if one person commits a sin, every citizen turns to gold.

 For players looking for games like Disco Elysium, your status as an outsider will allow you to play detective.
 The core gameplay involves you talking to the citizens in hopes of finding out who’s about to commit a sin.

-The subtle intricacies of its gameplay make the game truly stand out.
+The subtle intricacies of Forgotten City’s gameplay make the game truly stand out.
 Exploration, conversations, and quests are all intertwined; the more you investigate, the more you’ll unravel other threads.

 Additionally, the architecture is historically accurate to ancient Rome.
 It’s one of the best detective games, and a worthwhile experience.